DCC-EX/mkdocs-test/docs/reference/wiring/i2C/04-tuning-info.md

 10. **If number of available pullups is too low, extra pullups (max 6 @10cents each)(or a LTC4311, $10) may be added for length & noise margins, up to the limit, BUT..**
   if number of pullups is TOO HIGH the only quick fix is to remove/cut jumpers/unsolder some pullups.

+11. **If using the newer 3.3V technology and a mosfet based "passive" level shifter**, be aware that both sides of the shifter are the same segment.
+So add up the pullups on the 3.3V side and add 1.5 times the count on the 5V side for a **total not to exceed 9.**  In-situ measurements are for one side only.

 ## Measurement in situ

 **Note:  If unsure of the effective number of active pullup resistors(10k), it is possible, after ALL POWER OFF FOR SEVERAL MINUTES, to use an ohm meter to measure the net resistance between the SCL line (or SDA) to the pullup supply rail (Vcc).**